 Tucked away in the small town of Leland along Hwy 82 is the Birthplace of Kermit the Frog Museum.
-Muppets creater Jim Henson spent his early years along the banks of Deer Creek in town and visitors can learn all about Kermit and the other muppet characters.
-1803 The Louisiana Purchase opens the Mississippi River for commerce.
-1781-1783 The Treaty of Paris, between the U.S. and Britain, transfers West Florida and the southerm half of Mississippi to Spain.
+Muppets creator Jim Henson spent his early years along the banks of Deer Creek in town and visitors can learn all about Kermit and the other muppet characters.

+The Treaty of Paris, between the U.S. and Britain, transfers West Florida and the southern half of Mississippi to Spain.
 America gains Mississippi territory north of the 32 degree 28 minute parallel.

-5 1797 America gains control of Natchez as Spain yields control of all land in Mississippi north of the 31st parallel.
+America gains control of Natchez as Spain yields control of all land in Mississippi north of the 31st parallel.
 U.S. surveyor Andrew Ellicott was instrumental in the negotiation of this treaty.

-1798 Mississippi is organized as an American territory.
+Mississippi is organized as an American territory.
 The first territorial governor is Winthrop Sargent.

-1801 Mississippi advances to the second stage of territorial government.
-1801-1802 Mississippi moves its territorial capital from Natchez to Washington, a small town near the Natchez Trace.
+Mississippi advances to the second stage of territorial government.

+Mississippi moves its territorial capital from Natchez to Washington, a small town near the Natchez Trace.
 A treaty with the Indians allows the Natchez Trace to be developed as a mail route and major road.
-FAME Mississippi takes great pride as the home of an astonishing number of influential people.
-Listed below are just a few of the authors and entertainers who have called our State their own.
-Elvis Presley - King of Rock and Roll, born in Tupelo John Grisham - best-selling author, lived in Oxford Faith Hill - country superstar, born in Jackson, lived in Star Alice Walker - author and civil rights leader, lived in Meridian Morgan Freeman - actor, lives near Clarksdale Oprah Winfrey - TV talk show host, born in Kosciusko Jim Henson - creator of the Muppets, born in Greenville Leontyne Price - opera singer, born in Laurel Sela Ward - actress, born in Meridian Walter Anderson - artist, lived in Ocean Springs B.B.
-King - blues musician, born in Itta Bena Marty Stuart - country singer, born in Philadelphia William Faulkner - author, born in New Albany, lived in Oxford Robin Roberts - TV personality, lived in Pass Christian Jimmy Buffet - musician, born in Pascagoula Eudora Welty - author, born, and lived in Jackson Bo Diddley - rock and roll musician, born in McComb Willie Morris - author, born in Jackson, lived in Yazoo City Margaret Walker Alexander - author, lived in Jackson Jimmie Rodgers - Father of Country Music, lived in Meridian

-1805
+The Louisiana Purchase opens the Mississippi River for commerce.

 The Treaty of Mount Dexter gives the U.S. government 4.5 million acres of land in exchange for canceling the debts owed by the Native Americans.
 The area includes the Piney Woods region of the state.

-1812 The War of 1812 begins.
+The War of 1812 begins.